rfabbri/pd-macambira/externals/grill/pool/readme.txt

 0.2.2:
 - fixed serious bug with clearing values and dirs. e.g. "clrall" and "clrrec" messages.
+- fixed double-free for clearing dirs and values
+- re-introduced a help message

 0.2.1:
 - fixed "cntsub"... directories in current directory have been forgotten